gear-foundation/academy/docs/22-program-factory-testing/testing.md

 hide_table_of_contents: true
 ---

-Before testing the Escrow Factory smart contract, we need to set up the environment.
+Let's set up our environment before testing the Escrow Factory smart contract.

-Upload the code of the Escrow contract:
+First, we need to upload the code of the Escrow contract.
+Take a look at the code snippet below:

 ```rust
 use gtest::{Program, System};